Zed-Bailey/job-saver/README.md

 ## Configuration
-To configure the key for the service account and the google sheets url, open the extension and click the "options panel" button.
+To configure the extension open the options screen and enter the url to the google sheet.

-This will open a new page where you can configure the sheets url and json service account key
+This will then query the api to validate that you have shared the url with the service account and it will create a new google sheet with the required headers for you.

 ## Development